 Welcome!

-My research interests include: international migration, race & ethnicity, Asia/Asia America, political & global sociology, social theory, and qualitative research methods.
-My research has been published in various venues including Journal of Peasant Studies, Sociological Forum, Social Currents, Journal of Ethnic and Migration Studies, and Ethnicities.
+My research has been published in various venues including Social Problems, Journal of Peasant Studies, Sociological Forum, Social Currents, and Journal of Ethnic and Migration Studies.

-For my teaching and mentorship, I have received UCLA’s inaugural Silton Undergraduate Research Mentorship Award and Teaching Assistant Award.
+I pride myself on teaching and mentorship!
+I have received UCLA’s inaugural Silton Undergraduate Research Mentorship Award and Teaching Assistant Award.
 At ASU, I’ve received a Professor of Impact Award.

-My book project, Opportunistic Brokerage and the Art of Migration, is an ethnographic study examining how the privatization of migration control has constrained the freedom of Vietnamese persons to leave their country, and yet how migrants still subvert migration control to earn a livelihood abroad.
+My book project, Brokerage: The Journey Abroad for Vietnamese Men, is an ethnographic study examining how the privatization of migration control has constrained the freedom of Vietnamese persons to leave their country, and yet how migrants still subvert migration control to earn a livelihood abroad.

 My research is global with sites in Vietnam, Taiwan, Trinidad and Tobago, Seattle, and Los Angeles.